melbcat/StaDynA/README.md

 ##Publication
 The results of our research will be presented at the 5th ACM Conference on Data and Application Security and Privacy (ACM CODASPY 2015).

+The paper can be found on my [personal webpage](http://www.zhauniarovich.com/pubs.html).

 Currently, please use the following bibtex reference to cite our paper:

 ```
 @inproceedings{StaDynA_Zhauniarovich2015,